Engagement Foundation Review

 Pain Point Taxonomy

-What Buyers Struggle With
+What Frustrates LMS Buyers

 "Our faculty spend weeks just figuring out how to set up a course in the new LMS — we need something that doesn't require a PhD in instructional technology"